youyanggu/covid19_projections/estimating-true-infections-revisited.md

 permalink: /estimating-true-infections-revisited/
 ---

-# Estimating True Infections Revisited: A Simple Heuristic to Estimate True Infections
+# Estimating True Infections Revisited: A Simple Heuristic to Estimate True Infections in the US

 By: [Youyang Gu](https://youyanggu.com)
-<br>November 24, 2020
+<br>November 25, 2020

 ## Table of Contents
 * [Summary](#summary)